 - The contract for the role that the employee performs can only be performed by them.
 They would not be able to contract it out to anyone else if they were unable to perform their duties.

-What types of employee do I need cover for?
+What types of employees do I need to cover?

-The following types of business are likely to need employer’s liability insurance:
+The following types of businesses are likely to need employer’s liability insurance:

 - Hairdressers salons